 Method 1: The best way to obtain a prescription for computer glasses is from your eye doctor or optometrist.
 Ask him/her for a written single-vision computer eyeglass Rx during your regular eye exam.

-Or measure exactly how far your computer screen is from your eyes, call your eye doctor or optometrist and give him that distance.
+Method 2: Measure exactly how far your computer screen is from your eyes, call your eye doctor or optometrist and give him that distance.
 He can then write a prescription for computer glasses.

 If for some reason that is not feasible or too expensive, here are some alternatives.

-Once you have an Rx for computer glasses, you can then order computer glasses online from a discount provider like Zenni Optical made to your Rx for as little as $6.95 or less including lenses and frame.
+Once you have an Rx for computer glasses, you can then order computer glasses online from a discount provider like Zenni Optical made to your Rx for as little as $6.95 including lenses and frame.